AlexVCS/100-days-of-code/log.md

 ### Day 66: January 6th, 2021

 **Today's Progress**: Wrote more logic for the Mad Libzz game.
-Worked on JS regex on FreeCodeCamp, almost finished ::)
+Worked on JS regex on FreeCodeCamp, almost finished :)

 **Thoughts** I am going to code and be more productive tomorrow.

+**Link(s) to work**: N/A (for now)

+### Day 67: January 7th, 2021

+**Today's Progress**: Finished regex exercises on FreeCodeCamp!
+Started & finished the JS debugging section and started the basic data structures exercises.
+Worked on Mad Libzz game-will continue to write logic to render out the story.

+**Thoughts** Better focus today, time to build on this more.

 **Link(s) to work**: N/A (for now)